The Black Dahlia Murder (band)

-The Black Dahlia Murder is an American melodic death metal band from Waterford, Michigan, formed in 2001.
+The Black Dahlia Murder is an American melodic death metal band from Waterford, Michigan (near Pontiac), formed in 2001.
 Their name is derived from the 1947 unsolved murder of Elizabeth Short, often referred to as Black Dahlia.
 As of February 2025, the band consists of lead vocalist Brian Eschbach, bassist Max Lavelle, drummer Alan Cassidy, and guitarist Ryan Knight.
 The Black Dahlia Murder has undergone various lineup changes, with Trevor Strnad and Eschbach remaining the only constant members, until the former's death in 2022, which then saw Eschbach take over lead vocals and Knight (who was the band's lead guitarist from 2009 to 2016) replacing him on rhythm guitar.

 Following the release of a 2001 demo album and a 2002 EP, the Black Dahlia Murder signed to Metal Blade Records in 2003, who released their debut studio album Unhallowed that same year.
 Out of the nine studio albums the band have released to date, the last eight have charted on the U.S. Billboard 200, with their fifth album Ritual peaking at No. 31 in 2011, marking them as one of the most popular contemporary American extreme metal bands.
 Their tenth and latest album, Servitude, was released on September 27, 2024.

+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "the greatest metal acts that formed in the 2000s".